AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 >
 >It should be remembered that out-of-the-box AEM does not have actions required for standard functionality related to orders, such as returning merchandise, updating order status, doing fulfillment, generating packing slips.
 It is primarily intended as a technology preview.
 >
->The generic order management in AEM has been kept basic; the fields available in the wizard are dependent on the scaffold:
+>The generic Order Management in AEM has been kept basic; the fields available in the wizard depend on the scaffold:
 >`/etc/scaffolding/geometrixx-outdoors/order/jcr:content/cq:dialog`
 >
->If you create a customized scaffold you can store more order information.
+>If you create a customized scaffold, you can store more order information.

 >[!NOTE]
 >